trav-xeno/portfolio/README.md

 # portfolio
-Portfolio to display some projects of mine
+This repo contains my portfolio.
+The projects page contains some projects of mine to display my new skills.